joakim/kay/README.md

 <br/>

-## Slots
+## Fields

-Slots hold the cell's state.
-Slots are read-only, unless explicitly marked as writable.
-They are only accessible from the current and any nested scopes, unless the cell is marked as exposed.
-Slots are similar to block-scoped variables or object properties in other languages.
+Fields hold the cell's state.
+Fields are read-only, unless explicitly marked as writable.
+They are lexically scoped and are only accessible from the current and any nested scopes, unless the cell is marked as mutable, in which case its fields are also accessible from the outside.
+Fields are similar to block-scoped variables or object properties.

 <br/>